 However, the payoff process is time-consuming, highly taxing, and requires focus.
 You have to be financially disciplined to become debt-free.
 But being debt-free can be costly in other ways…

 As the process of becoming debt-free these days is exceedingly difficult to fulfill, people are unsurprisingly quite proud after becoming debt-free.
 They often forget that even after paying off obligations, they still have to make some costly payments.

 Costly payments?
 Which costly payments do people need to pay after getting out of the red?

 Your family members may not understand your aversion to being back in debt.
 They may misunderstand you when you are not able to fulfill their wishes, or when you ask them to minimize expenses.
 To avoid this situation, you have to talk to your family members before working on the debt payoff goal.

 How does the debt-free lifestyle help the entire family?
 Why should your spouse, or even your children cooperate on YOUR singular focus?
 What kind of financial changes will they have to accept?
-For example, you may need to sacrifice time with your family in order to work a second, part-time job.
+For example, you may need to sacrifice time with your family to work a second, part-time job.

 These adjustments can be hard to make for family members and reactions can be negative.
-Be prepared, but work patiently to help them to accept the changes, in a positive manner.
+Be prepared, but work patiently to help them to accept the changes, positively.

-Persistent payoff may affect one of your most crucial goals: Retirement Savings.
+A persistent payoff approach may affect one of your most crucial goals: Retirement Savings.
 To ensure a secure retirement, you need to be diligent in setting aside ever-increasing proportions of your income.
 Granted, carrying a pile of debt can delay or even destroy your retirement plan.

 But, if you put all of your focus on getting into the black without any thought to savings, you may not be able to leave your work life behind just yet.
 Limited savings invites enormous problems in your retirement.
 You simply won’t be able to maintain your present lifestyle, and ironically, could fall into new financial obligations.